Dates: June 19 - July, 30 2022

 The faculty is composed of professors from prestigious French universities and faculty members from Rutgers University who accompany the group.

 Program of Study

 - Students are placed into small classes according to their proficiency in French.
+Classes will be held at the AGECA.
 The minimum language requirement is the equivalent of two years of college-level French.

 - Classes meet for two two-hour sessions, four days a week (M-T-Th-F).
 Students are expected to give top priority to their coursework.

 - One of the goals of the Summer in Paris program is to immerse students in the French language.
 For this reason, you will be asked to pledge to speak only French during the entire length of the program.

 - Students will take two courses from the following list, for a total of 6 credits:

 (Please note that course topics may change)